wazuh/wazuh-documentation/source/proof-of-concept-guide/monitoring-docker.rst

 The Wazuh module for Docker can be used to identify security incidents across containers, alerting in real time.
 It acts as a subscriber to the Docker Engine API.

-Learn more about monitoring Docker and the Docker wodle, see the :ref:`Monitoring container activity <docker-monitor-index>` section of the documentation.
+To learn more about monitoring Docker and the Docker wodle, see the :ref:`Monitoring container activity <docker-monitor-index>` section of the documentation.

 Configuration